Nicole Braddock, Executive Director

-Tracy Ellison is the newest member of the Solano Land Trust staff.
-She comes to us from the Suisun Valley Fund, a program working toward the sustainability and profitability of agriculture in Suisun Valley.
-For the last 6 years she has supported and worked alongside the landowners and growers as their Ag Ambassador.
-As Ag Ambassador, she worked to advance the awareness of local produce, wine, olive oil and other value added Ag products.
+Tracy Ellison joined the Solano Land Trust staff in 2011.
+She came to us from the Suisun Valley Fund, a program working toward the sustainability and profitability of agriculture in Suisun Valley.
+For the previous 6 years she had supported and worked alongside the landowners and growers as their Ag Ambassador.
+As Ag Ambassador, she worked to advance the awareness of local produce, wine, olive oil and other value-added agricultural products.
 She supported and built strong lines of communication between landowners, growers and the outside community.
-Tracy grew-up in rural Fresno County, as a daughter of an Ag teacher she was involved in 4-H and FFA, raised and showed livestock, participated in public speaking and leadership opportunities.
+Tracy grew up in rural Fresno County.
+As the daughter of an Ag teacher, she was involved in 4-H and FFA, raised and showed livestock, and participated in public speaking and leadership opportunities.

 Monatte McGee, Rush Ranch Steward

-Monatte was hired in November 2010 to support use of all Rush Ranch facilities by the general public, visiting scientists, and other user groups.
-She was introduced to Rush Ranch through volunteering for Access Adventure.
-She has become a valued and important part of that organization, which led to her joining the Solano Land Trust staff.
-She is proud of her work with the people of No Barriers and their contribution to the beauty of our wonderful Native Plant Garden at Rush Ranch.
+Monatte has been with us since November 2010 to support the public use of all Rush Ranch facilities by the general public, visiting scientists, and other user groups.
+She was introduced to Rush Ranch through volunteering for Access Adventure and quickly became a valued and important part of our organization.
+Monatte has a gift for working with special needs people and those who come to us through challenging circumstances by allowing them to contribute to the beauty of our wonderful Native Plant Garden at Rush Ranch.
 Her great talent is using her vivacious personality to get others to help with all the tasks around the ranch and making everyone feel welcome and taken care of.